 For Biography starters, Kasper Peter Schmeichel was born on the 5th day of 5 November 1986.

-The Danish Goalkeeper was born to his mother Bente Schmeichel (a housekeeper) and father Peter Peter Schmeichel (the Legendary Goalkeeper) in the city of Copenhagen, Denmark.
+The Danish Goalkeeper was born to his mother, Bente Schmeichel (a housekeeper), and father, Peter Schmeichel (the Legendary Goalkeeper), in the city of Copenhagen, Denmark.
 Meet Kasper Schmeichel’s parents below.

 Kasper Schmeichel Family Origin: